stouffer/EvoGeoModules/manuscript/manuscript.md

 co-phylogenetic matching emerges directly from the properties of interactions and is not a property of the network itself.

-## Interactions contributing to co-phylogenetic matching are not more spatially consistent
+## Interactions contributing to co-phylogenetic matching are marginally more spatially consistent

 !{consistency}